Low-Bitrate Video Compression through Semantic-Conditioned Diffusion: Proposed Method

-\textbf{Sketch and Pose.} At the receiver, the sketch bitstream is decompressed and converted into latent representation through the same diffusion VAE encoder as the video modality.
+\textbf{Sketch and Pose.} At the receiver, the sketch bitstream is decompressed and converted into latent representations through the same diffusion VAE encoder as the video modality.
 Alternatively, if the pose modality is enabled, the bitstream will be decoded back to keypoint coordinates, rendered as skeleton images, and then encoded via VAE.
 We introduce a \textbf{token interleaving} strategy to condition the diffusion model on multiple modalities.
-As shown in \cref{fig:token}, tokens from different modalities are alternated in sequence, with one token from the degraded video followed by several (3 in this project) from the auxiliary modality.
+As shown in \cref{fig:token}, tokens from different modalities are alternated in sequence, with one token from the degraded video followed by several from the auxiliary modality.
 The interleaved tokens will replace the degraded tokens in \cref{fig:workflow} for conditioning.
-Instead of concatenating modality tokens \cite{cvg} or introducing extra modules \cite{unified_coding}, this simple yet effective interleaving pattern ensures that each frame is described exclusively by one modality, prevents semantically overlapping information, and introduces no additional computational cost.
-Furthermore, we argue that token is the minimum appropriate granularity for the interleaving strategy.
-Altering two modalities, such as video and pose, at the frame level can lead to undesirable mixture within the latent space, as illustrated in \cref{fig:mix}.
-This mixing causes the pose skeleton to leak into the video modality, compromising its fidelity and introducing significant artifacts in the reconstruction results.
+Additionally, only the frames corresponding to the selected tokens will actually be streamed.
+Instead of concatenating modality tokens \cite{cvg} or introducing extra modules \cite{unified_coding}, this interleaving mechanism ensures that each frame is described exclusively by one modality, avoids introducing extra streaming or computational overhead, and prevents semantically overlapping information.
+Furthermore, we found that token is the minimum granularity for interleaving.
+A detailed analysis is provided in the appendix.